 "There seemed to be an opportunity in the market just to do things differently.
 Tradies quite often get such a reputation for not turning up, not being clean, not finishing jobs on time," says Mottram.

 While the science might not have caught up yet, we here at Tradify get the distinct impression that punctuality is super important to the female tradie.
-In our view this is because:
+This might be because:

 Don’t believe us?
 The Huffington Post seems to back up our views in a recent piece on the psychology of punctuality.